shiffman/shiffman.net/teaching/a2z/generate/index.md

 };
 {% endhighlight %}

 The above may look a little strange to you.
 Notice how the value for each key is an array of arrays.
 Each element of the larger array is one possible outcome which is an array itself: the list of elements in that outcome.
+I should also note that the is no distinction between a “symbol” and a “terminal.”
+Everything is just a String, if there is a rule associated with that String then it is a symbol, if not, it's terminal.

-A generated sentence from the CFG is commonly referred to as an "expansion" and is a bit tricky to implement.
+A generated sentence from the CFG is commonly referred to as an “expansion” and is a bit tricky to implement.
 We could try to just use a loop, iterating over a sentence and executing the production rules.
 The nested nature of the rules, however, introduces a great deal of complexity.
 An elegant strategy, however, is to call a function recursively expanding the same sentence over and over again until there are no non-terminal elements left.
 Let's assume we have an empty array and some seed (often called an "axiom").

 {% highlight javascript %}
 var expansion = [];
 var seed = 's';
 {% endhighlight %}

-We can write a function that receives both the array and the seed and calls itself adding to the array with the production rules.
+We can write a function that receives both the array and the seed and calls itself recursively if a rule that matches that seed String is present.

 {% highlight javascript %}
 function expand(start, expansion) {